About

 half culvert fenland resto

-Trout Unlimited work is focussed on the reconnection of the Whispering Pines Creek in the Waiparous area through the installation of open bottom arches in relacement of hanging culverts at road crossings to allow upstream fish migration and natural downstream flow.
-Work also includes fen restoration to remediate channeling caused by off road vehicles.
+Freshwater Conservation work at Waiparous accomplished the reconnection of the Whispering Pines Creek through the installation of open bottom arches in relacement of hanging culverts at road crossings to allow upstream fish migration and natural downstream flow.
+Work also included fen restoration to remediate channeling caused by off road vehicles.

 Ungulate habitat enhancement